Oakland Arena, former Warriors home, to host NBA All-Star events

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-"We're focused on bringing as many events to the Bay Area as possible through All-Star ...
-Oakland Arena was a great destination to do that, so we're excited that we'll be at Chase Center but also at Oakland Arena.," Kelly Flatow, the NBA's Executive Vice President, Global Events told NBC Sports Bay Area in a recent interview.
+"We're focused on bringing as many events to the Bay Area as possible through All-Star," Kelly Flatow, the NBA's executive vice president, global events, told NBC Sports Bay Area in a recent interview. "...
+Oakland Arena was a great destination to do that, so we're excited that we'll be at Chase Center but also at Oakland Arena."

 Golden State Warriors

-"This is a global celebration of our game so we anticipate that we will have fans from around the world come to the Bay Area and enjoy all of the festivities," Flatow added.
+"This is a global celebration of our game, so we anticipate that we will have fans from around the world come to the Bay Area and enjoy all of the festivities," Flatow said.
 "We're also focused on being able to celebrate all of our fans in the Bay Area and across the United States.
-So it will become the epicenter of the basketball world for an entire week of All-Star, it's not just a weekend."
+So it will become the epicenter of the basketball world for an entire week of All-Star.
+It's not just a weekend."